-Baseline assessments must be performed per protocol (standard of care assessments may not be used for baseline).
+Baseline assessments must be performed per protocol.
 Procedures not specified in the protocol that are part of standard care may be performed if they do not interfere with study procedures; any data arising from such procedures are not to be reported in the eCRF.

-8.1.1 Investigator-Administered Assessments
+8.1.1 Investigator-administered Assessments

-8.1.1.1 static Physician's Global Assessment (sPGA)
+8.1.1.1 Static Physician Global Assessment (sPGA)

-The sPGA is a 5-point scale of an average assessment of all psoriatic lesions based on erythema, scale, and induration.
-The sPGA measure determines psoriasis severity at a single point in time (without taking into account the baseline disease condition) as clear (0), almost clear (1), mild (2), moderate (3), or severe (4).
-All sPGA assessments should be performed by a trained physician (eg dermatologist) or appropriately trained investigator who is experienced in the assessment of psoriasis patients.
+The sPGA is 5-point scale of an average assessment of all psoriatic lesions based on erythema, scale, and induration.24 The sPGA measure determines psoriasis severity at a single point in time (without taking into account the baseline disease condition) as clear (0), almost clear (1), mild (2), moderate (3), or severe (4).
+All sPGA assessments should be performed by a trained physician (eg, dermatologist) or appropriately trained investigator who is experienced in the assessment of psoriasis patients.
 Every effort should be made to ensure that the physician or designee who performed the sPGA evaluations for a subject at randomization performs the sPGA for that subject at all subsequent visits (see APPENDIX 5).